oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. Cut a `release-[VERSION_NUMBER]` branch.
 Test the release branch.

+1. Enable Travis-CI checks on the release branch.

 1. If any additional bugfixes need to happen, make a PR to `develop`, and cherry-pick any necessary commits onto the release branch.

 ### Deploying the release